 Meeker County was incorporated on February 23, 1856, by the Seventh Territorial Legislature.
 Before this time the land was a hunting ground for the Dakota People.
 Led by Chief Little Crow, the tribe claimed the land up near the present-day northern border of Meeker County while Chippewa lived close.
 Meeker County was named after Judge B.B.
 Meeker of St. Anthony.

 The first settlers in Meeker County had arrived in 1855.
-John Huy, Benjamin Brown and Mr. Mackenzie made their way up the Crow River searching for pine timber.
+John Huy, Benjamin Brown, and Mr. Mackenzie made their way up the Crow River searching for pine timber.
 They reached the edge of the Big Woods and found the land favorable for settling.
 In Autumn 1856, Huy made up a party with Rudolph Schultz and Thomas Skinner to look at settling.
 They called their new place "Kar-i-shon."
-In spring of 1856 they moved downriver and erected a claim shanty, calling their village "Forest City."
+In spring 1856 they moved downriver and erected a claim shanty, calling their village "Forest City."
 At the same time Manannah was settled in northwestern Meeker County.

-Both Forest City and Manannah were involved in the U.S. - Dakota War of 1862.
+Both Forest City and Manannah were involved in the US-Dakota War of 1862.
 The former erected a stockade on September 3, 1862 that was immediately tested when attacked the very next day.
 Many buildings were burned and livestock killed, but those inside the stockade remained safe.
-The hundreds of settlers remained in the stockade throughout the six-week war, some leaving safety only to check on their farms and livestock.
+Hundreds of settlers remained in the stockade throughout the six-week war, some leaving only to check on their farms and livestock.
 A restored stockade can be visited today.
 Four settlers from Manannah were killed in what was called the “Manannah Massacre.”